sebastiendfortier/spookipy/spookipy/temperaturedewpoint/TemperatureDewPoint.rst

             where TD is the dew point temperature (deg C)

-   Notes:  - When the input field is ES or HR, the phase change will presumably happen at the same time in the input field as in output field.
+   Notes:  - When the input field is ES or HR, the phase change will presumably happen at
+             the same time in the input field as in output field.
            - When several fields of the dependencies and TT are available in the input, the calculation will be done with the field that has the most number of levels in common with TT, in order of preference (in case of equality) with HU followed by QV, HR and finally ES.
-            - When the --RPN key is activate and the attribut to --iceWaterPhase is BOTH, -temperaturePhaseSwitch is no accepted and 273.16K (the triple point of water) is assigned to the shuaes.ftn90 and shraes.ftn90 functions which are called by the DewPointDepression plug-in.
+           - When the --RPN key is activated and the attribute to --iceWaterPhase is BOTH, --temperaturePhaseSwitch is not accepted and 273.16K (the triple point of water) is assigned to the shuaes.ftn90 and shraes.ftn90 functions which are called by the DewPointDepression plug-in.

 Reference:
 ~~~~~~~~~~